Xun-Yang/Deep_metric/README.md

   for the experiments, we split 59,551 images of 11,318 classes for training and 60,502 images of 11,316 classes for testing

   After downloading all the three data file, you should precess them as above, and put the directionary named DataSet in the project.
-  We provide a script to precess CUB( Deep_Metric/DataSet/split_dataset.py ).
-The other two are similar, you can modify the script by yourself.
+  We provide a script to precess CUB( Deep_Metric/DataSet/split_dataset.py ) Car and Stanford online products.

 ## Pretrained models in Pytorch